pc2/SLASH/README.md

 ## Known limitations
 - HLS arguments should not be Verilog or VHDL keywords (eg. `in`, `out` so on).
 Some issues may appear in the linker with this configuration.
 - In emulation, HLS kernels must include at least one axi4lite interface to work.
-- In the current version of the linker (`submodules/v80-vitis-flow`), a maximum number of 15 kernels can be included.
+- In the current version of the linker (`submodules/v80-vitis-flow`), a maximum number of 15 kernels can be instantiated.
 This will be fixed in future versions.

 ## Notes
 All the hardware examples are built using the Segmented Configuration flow.